What Is a Database Management System (DBMS)?

 What Does a Database Management System (DBMS) Do?

-A DBMS acts as an interface between users and data stored in a database, thereby allowing users to create, read, update and delete data in a database.
+A database management system (DBMS) is a software system that acts as an interface between users and data stored in a database, thereby allowing users to create, read, update and delete data in a database.
 A DBMS manages the database engine, policies and schema needed for users to extract any data they may need.

 Components of a DBMS